LaloLoop/Despenso/MobileApps/iOS/Despenso/README.md

 UI tests with run without mocking, which make them more like E2E tests.

+## Building

+Firebase was added to support some of the features required by the app, but moreover, because I wanted to build an app with it 😄.
+This repo does not contain my own `GoogleService-Info.plist` file, mainly because of the reasons described in [this Stack Overflow answer](https://stackoverflow.com/a/44937513/3211335).
+Please configure your own Firebase project and link your own configuration.

 ## ToDos

 - [x] Allow for audio input of the list